July 20-25, 2014 at Camp Gamble

 Breakfasts and lunches will be prepared on the campsites, patrol style

-Scouts will be able to choose to work on up to three Eagle required merit badges as follows:
+Scouts will be able to choose to work on up to three Eagle required merit badges.

 Note: The Eagle Trail Camp is not a merit badge mill.
 Most Eagle required merit badges require pre-work to complete the badge.
 Requirements will not be waived or changed to fit into the week’s format.
 Scouts should come prepared if they expect to complete the badges.

-A red card verifying CPR instruction will be required for Swimming and Lifesaving completion.
+A red card verifying CPR instruction will be required for Swimming, Cycling, Hiking, First Aid, and Lifesaving completion.

 Eagle Trail Camp is a provisional Scout experience.
 That means that individual Scouts sign-up and attend the week under adult leadership recruited by the Camp Director.
 Any adult leader who would like to attend and help is encouraged to call our Camping Department.